|

 The best small regulators are pulse width modulated or PWM controlled.

-Look for that feature no matter what size regulator youre using.
+Look for that feature no matter what size regulator you’re using.
+Sizes

 future expansion when deciding on a size.
 If you had a 60-watt panel